Mitchell Hamline School of Law is built on a long, rich history of providing innovative, forward-thinking, and accessible legal education.

 As they grew, both schools were responsive to the changing needs of students.
 William Mitchell began offering daytime classes and the option of full-time enrollment, as well as the nation’s first-ever part on-campus/part online enrollment option at an ABA-approved law school.
 Hamline created Minnesota’s first and only weekend law degree enrollment option, the second of its kind in the nation, making a legal education possible for hundreds of working adults across Minnesota.

 In 2015, the two law schools combined to form Mitchell Hamline School of Law—and the commitment to experiential learning, innovation, and accessibility became stronger than ever.

 Mitchell Hamline is a top law school for dispute resolution and health law and a nationally recognized pioneer in clinical programs.
 It offers a multitude of legal education programs, combining legal theory and training with other professions, such as business and public health.
-Always committed to access, the law school provides the most enrollment options in the nation.
-In addition to its full- and part-time programs, Mitchell Hamline has the only online/on-campus HYBRID J.D. program at an ABA-approved school and is one of only two law schools to offer a weekend J.D. program.
+Mitchell Hamline offers full-time, part-time evening and day, and part-time blended-enrollment options.

 Standing on the shoulders of its founding law schools, Mitchell Hamline continues to shape the future of legal education, while always meeting the needs of our students and the legal community.